SolidOS/solidos/README.md

 ## Typical uses

 The mashlib has been used before, originally in various apps, in specific data interactions in different domains.
 It has been used in a browser extension (in Firefox and later Chrome) to add data-handling capacity as native to the browser itself.
-It's the html view that several (personal) data stores will serve, as a sort or poor person's browser extension, the data browser, which loads the library and then tries to work as though the browser had been extended to understand data.
+Several (personal) data stores will serve this HTML view as a sort of poor person's data browser extension, which loads the library and then tries to work as though the browser had been extended to understand data.

 ## The data browser